 My physical weight has plagued me for as long as I have been conscious about my body.
-I remember the realization that 140 pounds and not yet five feet tall in the 5th grade made me bigger than most of the other girls, and I’ve thought about my body and weight every day since that first early memory.
+I remember the realization that 140 pounds and not yet five feet tall in the 5th grade made me bigger than most of the other girls, and I’ve thought about my body and weight every day since that early memory.

 I thought about it when I noticed that the boys I liked in middle school only liked girls who were smaller than me.
 I thought about it when I joined competitive cheerleading and was always the “strong” base for the stunt, and never the flyer.